 Web Development vs Web Design – What's the Difference and Which Do You Need?

-• Layout design: Page structure, content hierarchy, visual focal points
+• Layout design: page structure, content hierarchy, visual focal points

-• UX design: User flows, wireframes, and prototypes
+• UX design: user flows, wireframes, prototypes

-The web designer’s toolkit in 2026:
+The web designer's toolkit in 2026

-ToolUse Case
+ToolUse case

 FigmaUI/UX design, prototyping, design systems